-My aha! moment came when I stumbled on an article about imposter syndrome — I swore I was reading about myself.
+My aha! moment came when I stumbled on an article about impostor syndrome — I swore I was reading about myself.
 Realizing that other successful people had experienced the same feelings was a great relief.

-Since then, I’ve discovered others with imposter syndrome too many times to count.
+Since then, I’ve discovered others with impostor syndrome too many times to count.
 Just the other day, I was mentoring a colleague when she started displaying a lot of the same symptoms: low confidence and self-doubt, despite positive evaluations.

 Simply put, it’s a psychological phenomenon shared by many high achievers who are convinced they’re inadequate and their achievements are merely luck.